• Skip to primary navigation

 All the ingredients needed to make Dairy-Free Lemon Roasted Broccoli Crack.

-Step 1 - Make Lemon Garlic Sauce
+Step 1: Mix Lemon Garlic Sauce

-First, preheat your oven to 400°F.
+First, preheat your oven to 350°F.

-Then in a small bowl, combine the cold-pressed extra virgin olive oil with the lemon juice and apple cider vinegar.
+Then, in a small bowl, combine the cold-pressed extra virgin olive oil with the lemon juice and apple cider vinegar.
 Next, add the minced garlic, nutritional yeast, almond flour and Himalayan salt.
 Mix well.

 The almond flour, nutritional yeast and garlic will make the sauce quite thick and chunky.
 As mentioned above, this gives it a delicious layer of crispy, cheesy, tangy flavour.